 Recalibrating Sediment Flux Model to Predict Impacts of Changes in Narragansett Bay

 Researcher Damian Brady (University of Maine) will be taking a sediment flux model developed in the 1980s, and still in use today for managing nutrient loading to waterbodies, and calibrating it for use in Narragansett Bay.

 Brady will use long-term datasets for the Bay, as well as new data collected by researchers funded by Rhode Island Sea Grant during its 2010-2012 omnibus (Fulweiler, Nixon, Rich) to improve the model for use in predicting impacts to Narragansett Bay based upon various nutrient reduction and climate change scenarios.
-Outputs of the model will prove useful to resource managers for setting nutrient control guidance in the face of changing climate.
+Outputs of the model will prove useful to resource managers for setting nutrient control guidance in the face of a changing climate.

 Research Looks at Potential to Repurpose Scallop Waste for Fish Food

-Sea scallops are harvested for their succulent adductor muscles, with the remainder of the organism, the viscera, disposed as waste.
+Sea scallops are harvested for their succulent adductor muscles, with the remainder of the organism, the viscera, disposed of as waste.
 The ability to utilize this waste product as a fishmeal replacement, or as a supplementary feed, could reduce the waste stream, remove costs for disposal, and provide added value for scallop harvesters, making them more profitable.
 Rhode Island Sea Grant funded nutritional scientist Chong Lee (URI) to test the use of sea scallop viscera as a feed product for European sea bass, a highly cultured species that is a major consumer of fishmeal products.